Manhunt on for suspect wanted in "multiple shootings" in Memphis

 A search was underway in Memphis, Tennessee, Wednesday evening for a suspect believed to be responsible for "multiple shootings."

-Memphis police said that it had received reports the suspect, believed to be a 19-year-old man, was "recording his actions on Facebook."
+Memphis police said that it had received reports the suspect, believed to be 19-year-old Ezekiel Kelly, was "recording his actions on Facebook."

 The exact circumstances of the shootings were not confirmed.
 There was no immediate word on whether there were any injuries or fatalities.

-Police did not name the suspect, but released a photo of him.
+Police also released a photo of Kelly.
 He was believed to be driving a grey Toyota SUV, police said.

 In a tweet just before 8 p.m. local time, police said the suspect was still at large and advised Memphis-area residents to stay indoors "until this is resolved."